Careers Information and Guidance

 - Develop their self-awareness.

 - Hear from or talk to representatives from the world of work.

-- Receive support to make the right KS4/GCSE choices, including assemblies, parent’s events, meetings with senior staff and personalised careers meeting.
+- Receive support to make the right KS4/GCSE, BTEC or Vocational course choices, including assemblies, parent’s events, meetings with senior staff and personalised careers meeting.

 - Prepare CVs, application forms.